Mantan21/Genshin-Impact-Wish-Simulator/README.md

 1. Gacha on all banner ( Beginner, Standard, Event and Weapon Banner )
 2. Dual or Single Character Event Banner.
-3. Epitomized Path System for Weapon Banner.
+3. Epitomized Path System for Weapon Banner start from version 2.0 - latest.
 4. Pity System almost like the real game.
-5. User can do gacha on all banner version start from version 1.0 - latest.
+5. **The most complete banners** of all existing simulator, user can switch and do gacha on every banner starts from version 1.0 - latest.
 6. Gacha Milestone Bonus, Starglitter and Stardust, exchangable to Aquaint or Intertwined Fate at Shop
 7. **Shop** section to refill Primogem and Genesis Crystal
 8. Shared Pity with previous banner, User can continuously gacha on different banner version without reset pity.
 9. **Wish Details** for every banner.
 10. Different banner type has different **Gacha History**
 11. **Inventory** to show all items ( characters and weapons ) that already owned by gacha
-12. Screenshot and download wish result localy.
+12. Screenshot and download wish result as Image localy.
-13. Pity Counter, User can track their current pity and pity history
+13. Pity Counter, User can track their current information and history of their pity
-14. Responsive layout and mobile friendly both landscape or portrait orientation.
+14. Mobile Friendly, responsive layout both landscape and portrait orientation.
-15. All user data will saves to localstorage and indexedDB.
+15. Link generator when user want to share their gacha result through internet.
-16. Link generator when user want to share their gacha result through internet.
+16. All user's data will saves to localstorage and indexedDB.

 ## Pity System